 Participants

-The current research is based on a sample of 30 female offenders on their first imprisonment who were sentenced for various offenses between the years 2007 and 2009.
-This criterion is based on the assumption that the number of detainees affects how the individual presents himself.
-Studies have shown that in prison, develops a subculture in which norms, values, and delinquent attitudes are adopted (Tomas, 1977; Walters, 2003).
-Therefore, to minimize as much as possible the effect of prisonization as much as possible only firs imprisonment offenders participated.
-Table 1 displays the social-demographic characteristics of the participants
+The current research is based on a sample of 30 female offenders who had been imprisoned in Israel for the first time, and who had been sentenced for various offenses between the years 2007 and 2009.
+The decision to use first-time offenders was based on the assumption, supported by studies, that the number of times an individual has been incarcerated affects how the individual perceives and presents him or herself, as being in prison leads an individual to develop or become part of a subculture in which norms, values, and delinquent attitudes are adopted (Tomas, 1977; Walters, 2003).
+Therefore, to minimize the effect of imprisonment as much as possible, only offenders imprisoned for the first time participated in the study.
+Table 1 displays the social-demographic characteristics of the participants.

-[Table 1 about here]
+[Table 1. about here]

-Table 1.
-As table 1 show, the average age of the participants is 42 years, most of them Jews and have a minimum education of 12 years.
-43% of the participants had a college degree.
+As Table 1 shows, the average age of the participants was 42-years-old, most of them Jewish and with a minimum education of 12 years.
+Forty-three percent of the participants had a college degree.
 Table 2 displays the criminal background of the participants.

 [Table 2 about here]

-The average sentence length is around four years.
+The average sentence length was approximately four years.
 Three prisoners were sentenced to life in prison, and another prisoner was sentenced to 25 years in prison.
-According to data from the Prison Service System most offences can be classified into four categories: 14 violent crimes (murder, manslaughter, negligent death and violence against a minor), nine drug offences, six economic offences (fraud, embezzlement, theft, and robbery), and one kidnapping
+According to data from the Israel Prison Service System, most of the offences committed by the women could be classified into four categories: violent crimes, including murder, manslaughter, negligent death and violence against a minor, committed by 14 of the participants; drug offences, committed by nine of the participants; economic offences, such as fraud, embezzlement, theft, and robbery, committed by six of the participants; and kidnapping, committed by one participant.

 [Table 3 about here]

-More than 40% of the participants didn't experience any type of abuse.
-The majority of the participants suffered from sexual abuse at childhood, or from physical abusive spouse at adulthood life.
+More than 40% of the participants had not experienced any type of abuse.
+Nonetheless, the majority of the participants had either suffered from sexual abuse during childhood, or from physical abusive from a spouse or partner during adulthood.

 Data collection

-Life Story approach - A narrative interview is an open depth interview through which the story of the participant is revealed.
-When an individual describes the course of his life, much information emerges, and the deep meaning of his life is revealed (Bertaux & Kolhi, 1984).
-The participants were asked to write their life stories and in-depth interview to tell their life stories.
-By this method, the researcher's perception can be obtained in his own words when the researcher's influence on the process is minimal.
-The researcher does not interfere during the spontaneous story.
-The guideline in the present study was, "Please write your life story in any mother tongue or any language that is convenient for you."
-After writing, an in-depth interview was conducted with the guideline, "Please tell the story of your life."
+Life Story Approach: A narrative interview is an open, in-depth interview through which the story of the participant is revealed.
+When an individual describes the course of his or her life, a great dealing of information emerges, revealing the deep meaning of that person’s life (Bertaux & Kolhi, 1984).
+The participants were asked to write their life stories and to participate in in-depth interview to tell their life stories.
+Using this method, the researcher's influence on the process is minimal, as perceptions are formed by the participants’ own words, without any interference from the researcher during the participant’s spontaneous narration.
+The instruction to the participants in the present study was, "Please write your life story in any mother tongue or any language that is convenient for you."
+After completing this written portion of the study, participants underwent in-depth interview, during which they were instructed to: "Please tell the story of your life."

-Semi-structured interviews - closed questions relating to the offences for which they were convicted and responsibility acceptance in three-time frames based on Abulafia work (2005, 2008):
+Semi-structured interview: These interviews included closed questions relating to the offences for which the women had been convicted and their levels of responsibility acceptance according to three-time frames based on Abulafia’s work (2005, 2008):

 Reference to the offence present tense: "I committed the offence because…"